To start collecting payment forms, you need one of the following before you get started:

 Step 1: Connect a Payment Provider

-First thing you will need to do is provide us with the information we need to get your payment from QuestionScout to your payment provider.
+The first thing you will need to do is provide us with the information we need to get your payment from QuestionScout to your payment provider.
 Head over to your account settings, and navigate to the Connected Services page.

 You can choose whether you'd like to set the payment account into Sandbox or Production modes.
 Sandbox is used for testing, and production is used to collect live payments.
-If you'd like to use sandbox payments, we recommend you to read the support documentation from the payment provider you'd like to test.
+If you'd like to use sandbox payments, we recommend you read the support documentation from the payment provider you'd like to test.

 Step 2: Adding a payment integration

 After you've added the payment provider to your account, you can now hook it up to your form.
-Simply open the form you'd like to use to collect payments, head over to the form settings and navigate over to "Integrations".
+Simply open the form you'd like to use to collect payments, head over to the form settings, and navigate over to "Integrations".
 There, you will find all of the payment integrations we support.